todd-gavin/DSCI550-PixstoryDataAnalysis/README.md

 Additional Dataset #1 - Snapchat Daily Average Users Data: test/CSV MIME type

+In order to create this dataset, we obtained Snachat’s quarterly revenue and daily average users from Statista and its daily stock value from Yahoo Finance.
+Our data ranges from 2020-2022 as that is the range of data we have available for the Pixstory dataset.
+For the Snapchat dataset, the features we will be using for analysis are:

+Feature 1: Daily Average Users
+Feature 2: Stock Price
+Feature 3: Revenue

 Additional Dataset #2 - Daily COVID Data: application/JSON MIME type

     Feature 1: New daily deaths due to COVID in INdia